Vijayadhi/student-mentor-assigning/readme.md

-Here’s an updated version of the `README.md` file to reflect the changes you've made in the routes and functions for student and mentor management:

----

 ## Mentor-Student Management API

 This API manages mentors and students, allowing you to create, update, and delete records for mentors and students, assign students to mentors, and more.